kittitornoh/miopi/README.md

-Jr Software Engineer – Programming
+# Jr Software Engineer – Programming Assignment

-Assignment
+This was a programming assignment given to me during the final interview process for a Junior Software Engineer position.
+I was given one week to complete the assignment.
+I used MySQL, Express, React, and Node as my stack.

-General Description
+## General Description

 Your goal is to write a web application that allows for registered users to create posts that have a title and body, and for everyone to be able to view those posts.

 You may use any language and frameworks that are appropriate, but please do not use any fully- coded applications.
 The purpose of this is for us to evaluate your programming aptitude.

-Requirements
+## Requirements

 1. On the homepage, a guest or authenticated user should be able to see a grid of posts made by everyone, sorted by the date they were created with the newest showing first.